xinzhao13/TDS_Group4/README.md

    ```
 2. Install R libraries listed above 👆 in your Conda R on the HPC.
     * It is recommended to submit the bash scripts to the HPC, and not to overloead RStudio Server.
-    * To navigate to Conda, run the following code:
+    * To navigate to Conda R, run the following code:
    ```sh
    module load anaconda3/personal
    R